The True and Accurate Historical Story of Limburger Cheese

 There is one salient fact about Limburger cheese: it is just awful.
 The only time I would need Limburger cheese, would be if I needed something that smelled like death and the smell from my giant pile of opossum crap just wasn’t enough.

-The bacterium used to ferment Limburger cheese is the same bacterium that is responsible for body odor, and in particular, foot odor.
+Did you know the bacterium used to ferment Limburger cheese is the same bacterium that is responsible for body odor, and in particular, foot odor?

 Wife: What is that horrendous smell?